Welcome and thanks for stopping by.

 • Austenitic stainless steels like 18/8 and 18/10 are non-magnetic however a small amount of magnetism is produced after cold forming, e.g. bending and rolling.

-• SS cookware can be made up of layers consisting of aluminium (or even copper) sandwiched between 18/10 SS, shielded with a polished magnetic stainless steel exterior.
+• SS cookware can be made up of layers consisting of aluminium or even copper sandwiched between 18/10 SS, shielded with a polished magnetic stainless steel exterior.
 This explains why a 18/10 pot or pan can be magnetic.
-Some brands that make such cookware are All-Clad, Emerilware, Dr Weil and WMF.
+Brands that make such cookwares are All-Clad, Emerilware, Dr Weil and WMF.

-I have 4 SS pots from WMF, only 2 are magnetic all over, inside and out.
-Excluding the lid + handles.
+I have 4 SS pots from WMF, and found only 2 are magnetic all over, inside and out.
+Excluding the lid and handles.
+Some new pot knowledge for me.